acquire-project/acquire-docs/trigger.md

     json.dump(trig.dict(), f)
 ```

-In this example, we'll only use output triggers.
+In this example, we'll only utilize output triggers.
 By default, the camera's internal triggering is used, but you may explicitly disable external input triggers using:

 ```python
 p.video[0].camera.settings.input_triggers = acquire.InputTriggers() # default: disabled
 ```

-Output triggers can be set to begin exposure, start a new frame, and wait before acquiring.
+Output triggers can be set to begin exposure, start a new frame, or wait before acquiring.
 We can enable an exposure trigger to start on the rising edge with:

 ```python
 p.video[0].camera.settings.output_triggers.exposure = acquire.Trigger(